shaoyubo/Introduction-to-Algorithm/Chapter 11 Hash Tables/README.md

 **Theorem 11.1**

-> In a hash table in which collisions are resolved by chaining, an unsuccessful search takes average-case time &Theta(1 + &alpha;);, under the assumption of simple uniform hashing.
+> In a hash table in which collisions are resolved by chaining, an unsuccessful search takes average-case time &Theta;(1 + &alpha;), under the assumption of simple uniform hashing.

 **Theorem 11.2**

-> In a hash table in which collisions are resolved by chaining, a successful search takes average-case time &Theta(1 + &alpha;);, under the assumption of simple uniform hashing.
+> In a hash table in which collisions are resolved by chaining, a successful search takes average-case time &Theta;(1 + &alpha;), under the assumption of simple uniform hashing.

 What does this analysis mean?
 If the number of hash-table slots is at least proportional to the number of elements in the table, we have n = O(m) and, consequently, &alpha; = n/m = O(m)/m = O(1).
 Thus, searching takes constant time on average.
 Since insertion O(1) worst-case time and deletion takes O(1) worst-case time when the lists are doubly linked, we can support all dictionary operations in O(1) time on average.